mcharouk/aws/Certification/developer.md

 # ASG

 * Target Tracking Policy does not support directly scaling based on ApproximateNumberOfMessages.
 But it's possible to calculate a custom metric taking account of ApproximateNumberOfMessages, Number of instances in ASG, and acceptable backlog size per instance to use target tracking.
 More details [here](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-using-sqs-queue.html)

+# Caching

+* an alternative to write through cache strategy, is to write the data in the backend and invalidate the cache.
+It can lower the amount of memory the cache uses, by only storing the keys that are effectively used